-To provide a safe and healthy workplace and learning environment, tobacco smoking and vaping is only permitted in Designated Smoking Areas - see map for locations.
-Please do not smoke/vape on your way to these locations and please place butts in receptacles that are provided.
+To provide a safe and healthy workplace and learning environment, tobacco smoking and vaping is only permitted in Designated Smoking Areas - see <a href="mailto:mapsize:mapsi

 Alcohol may only be consumed as permitted under the Liquor Control and Licensing Act, and only at appropriately licensed events and establishments on the university campus.
 Other consumption or possession of open alcohol on the university campuses is prohibited.
 Alcohol may be consumed in apartments and residence rooms on the university campuses, subject to the rules of such apartment buildings and residences.